SODALITE-EU/application-optimisation/README.md

 ## Directory structure

 Contains all components for the Application Optimizer:

 *   [MODAK](MODAK) - the main application optimizer
 *   [Performance-Model](Performance-Model) - Infrastructure and Application Performance model
 *   [containers](containers) - Tests to optimize containers for DL applications
-*   [use-cases](use-cases) - SODALITE Use case applications
+*   [use-cases](use-cases) - SODALITE Use Case applications

 ## Setup